Pharmacy Care

 General Information

 Influenza (the flu) is caused by a virus.
 It usually starts suddenly and can be extremely debilitating, especially in those with ongoing medical conditions and in elderly people, although anyone can be badly affected.
-Influenza can lead to serious complications, such as bronchitis or pneumonia.
+Influenza can lead to serious complications, such as pneumonia.

 Influenza usually lasts about one week, although some symptoms may linger, such as a cough and fatigue.
 Influenza is thought to spread mainly person to person, through coughing or sneezing of infected people (unlike the cold which is spread by hand to hand contact).